Medically reviewed by Kristin Hall, FNP

 Like with other forms of depression, experts aren’t yet completely aware of what causes atypical depression to develop.

-Currently, research suggests that depression typically develops due to a combination of genetic, biological, psychological and environmental factors.
+Currently, research suggests that depression typically develops due to a combination of genetic, biological, psychological and environmental risk factors.
 In some cases, specific illnesses can play a role in the development of depression.

 Our guide to the causes of depression goes into more detail about the factors that may play a role in the development of this common mental disorder.